-- (ii) Calculate the value of goodwill arising on acquisition of Salama Limited.
-(3 marks) - (iii) Consolidated statement of financial position for Riziki Group as at 31 March 2022.
+(i) Determine the value of investment in Amua Limited as at 31 March 2022.
+(3 marks) (ii) Calculate the value of goodwill arising on acquisition of Salama Limited.
+(3 marks) (iii) Consolidated statement of financial position for Riziki Group as at 31 March 2022.
 (8 marks)

-- (a) With reference to International Accounting Standards (IAS) 41 Agriculture: - (i) Describe the key provisions on measurement of agricultural produce.
-(5 marks) - (ii) Highlight six disclosure requirements where fair value of the farm produce cannot be measured reliably.
+- With reference to International Accounting Standards (IAS) 41 Agriculture: (a) - Describe the key provisions on measurement of agricultural produce. (i) (5 marks) - (ii) Highlight six disclosure requirements where fair value of the farm produce cannot be measured reliably.
 (6 marks) - (b) Zeon Limited, a public limited entity is in the process of finalising its financial statements for the year ended 31 October 2021.